-If you'll stay in Tajikistan for three or more days, you'll need to register with the local Visa and Registration Office (OVIR).
-If you enter Tajikistan on a tourist (T) visa with a duration of 30 days or less, you're exempted from this requirement.
+If you'll stay in Tajikistan for three or more days, you need to register with the local Visa and Registration Office (OVIR).
+If you enter on a tourist (T) visa for up to 30 days, you're exempted from this.

-If you're staying at a hotel, ask whether the hotel will register with OVIR on your behalf.
-If so, follow up to make sure they have done so.
-If the hotel does not register you or if you're not staying at a hotel, you'll need to visit OVIR to register yourself within three days of arrival in Tajikistan.
+If you're staying at a hotel, ask whether the hotel will register you with OVIR.
+Follow up to make sure they have done so.
+Otherwise you need to visit OVIR to register yourself within three days of arrival.

-The Tajikistan Government has special health test requirements for travellers intending to visit Tajikistan for more than 90 days.
+The Tajikistan Government has special health test requirements for travellers visiting Tajikistan for more than 90 days.

 Embassy or Consulate of Tajikistan

 If, despite the risks (see

 Safety and security), you plan to visit the Gorno Badakhshan Autonomous Oblast (GBAO), you'll need to apply for a special permit issued in advance (in addition to your Tajik visa).
 The permit is issued in advance at Tajik embassies and consulates abroad (subject to the security situation in the neighbouring regions).
 Apply at the